-Collaboration, supply and licensing agreements
+Collaboration, Supply and Licensing Agreements

 In June 2015, the Company entered into a collaboration, licensing and supply agreement with ManRos Therapeutics SA ("ManRos"), for the exclusive development and commercialization of the Company's oral seliciclib capsules by ManRos as a treatment for cystic fibrosis ("CF").
 Among other terms of the agreement, ManRos licensed rights to the Company's proprietary clinical data to enable clinical development of seliciclib for CF indications.
 The agreement provides for supply of seliciclib investigational product for initial and later stage clinical trials of seliciclib in CF and technical assistance related to the Company's know-how to facilitate these trials.
 The Company received an up-front payment in July 2015 and reached a development milestone in September 2015.
-The Company will receive further milestone payments and tiered royalties, if seliciclib is commercialized for the treatment of CF.
+Another milestone was achieved in the first quarter of 2018.
+The Company will receive further milestone payments, as well as tiered royalties if seliciclib is commercialized for the treatment of CF.